FutureShockco/crosswars.docs/gameplay.md

 ![](/img/help/image42.jpg)

-When you log into the DrugWars game, it will tell you how you need to choose a location on the map first.
+When you log into the CrossWars game, it will tell you how you need to choose a location on the map first.
 Until you do that, you will not be able to play the game or see the resources that you have.
 You can either click on the green link under your image that says "SELECT THE LOCATION" or click on the map in the left menu.
 Both will get you to the same place, they will open the rotating world map with hexagons on it.

 To pick your primary base, click on the map in the left menu.
 When the world map appears in the main frame you can either watch how it spins and look at different territories or you can click and drag your mouse to rotate it manually.
 When you click on any hexagon territory, a small window will pop-up next to it with the information on how many bases are already in that territory and how many are free.
 Keep in mind that it is giving you information about bases, not players.
 If it says there are 4 bases there, it can mean that those 4 bases can be owned by 1,2,3, or 4 different players.
 When you have chosen your preferred territory, click on the hexagon that represents it.